GSA/search.digitalgov.gov/_posts/2017-03-22-analytics-alerts.md

 ## Low Query Click-thru Rate (CTR)

 Set up this alert to be notified if the results page for a query with significant traffic is not getting many clicks.
 If the query resulted in a click less than 20% of the time, it is considered to have a low click through rate (CTR); however, you are able to set any percentage threshold for your alert emails.
-Help on specific fields follows, or [skip to an example](#low-ctr-example).
+Help on specific fields follows.

 **Name**